gyzcode/inference-tutorials-generic/car_detection_tutorial/Readme.md

 * Hardware

-   * Target and development platforms meeting the requirements described in the "System Requirements" section of the OpenVINO™ toolkit documentation which may be found at: [https://software.intel.com/openvino-toolkit](https://software.intel.com/en-us/openvino-toolkit)
+   * Target and development platforms meeting the requirements described in the "System Requirements" section of the Intel® Distribution of OpenVINO™ toolkit documentation which may be found at: [https://software.intel.com/openvino-toolkit](https://software.intel.com/en-us/openvino-toolkit)

       * **Note**: While writing this tutorial, an Intel® i7-7700 (CPU with GPU) was used as both the development and target platform.